Digital Sandbox Experiment Guide

 Secure the Digital Sandbox board to the baseplate with the included Phillips-head screws.

 This page will help you wrangle the computer end of the Digital Sandbox.
 That process includes downloading and installing the software, installing drivers on you computer, and setting up the Arduino environment to work with your Sandbox.
 Follow along, and you'll be blinking LEDs in no time!

-We’ve packaged up a custom version of the Arduino software (version 1.6.9), which includes ArduBlock and the Sandbox examples used throughout this guide.
-Click one of the links below to download the software, make sure you grab the version that matches your system:
+We've packaged up a custom version of the Arduino IDE software (version 1.6.9).
+This basically includes ArduBlock and the Sandbox examples used throughout this guide.
+Click one of the links below to download the software for your operating system.

 Mac users can simply run the Arduino application from the extracted folder, or move it into a preferred directory (e.g. Applications) and then run it.